-Yaron is a graduate of the University of New South Wales, University of Queensland and National Institute of Dramatic Arts (NIDA) where he was the youngest director ever accepted into its prestigious graduate director’s course.
+Yaron Lifschitz is a graduate of the University of New South Wales, University of Queensland and National Institute of Dramatic Arts (NIDA) where he was the youngest director ever accepted into its prestigious graduate director’s course.
 Since graduating, Yaron has directed over 60 productions including large-scale events, opera, theatre, physical theatre and circus.
-His work has been seen in 34 countries, across six continents by over 500 000 people.
+His work has been seen in 39 countries, across six continents by over one million people.

 He was founding Artistic Director of the Australian Museum’s Theatre Unit, Head Tutor in Directing at Australian Theatre for Young People and has been a regular guest tutor in directing at NIDA since 1995.
 He is currently Artistic Director and CEO of Circa.

-With Circa, Yaron has created works such as by the light of stars that are no longer…, CIRCA, Wunderkammer, How Like an Angel, “S”, Beyond, Opus, Carnival of the Animals Il Ritorno, TROPPO and Reclaimed Pianos.
+With Circa, Yaron has created works such as by the light of stars that are no longer…, CIRCA, Wunderkammer, How Like an Angel, “S”, Beyond, Opus, Carnival of the Animals, Il Ritorno, Humans, and One Beautiful Thing.
 His recent works have been reviewed as being “stunning”, “exquisite” and “the standard to which all other circuses can aspire”.
 Yaron lives in Brisbane with his son, Oscar.

 Nathan Boyle has been a natural performer his whole life.
 After terrorising his parents at a young age with handstands and cartwheels, his parents saw his passion for performing and acrobatics and enrolled him in gymnastics.
 His passion for acrobatics took him to sports acrobatics where he represented and won titles for New South Wales at many national championships.

-After accepting his position at The National Institute of Circus Arts, (NICA) Nathan specialised in cloudswing, adagio, bungee trapeze and teeterboard.
-A memorable moment for Nathan whilst at NICA was performing at an International Circus Festival (CIRCA festival) in Auch, France in 2009.
+After accepting his position at The National Institute of Circus Arts, Nathan specialised in cloudswing, adagio, bungee trapeze and teeterboard.
+A memorable moment for Nathan whilst at NICA was performing at an International Circus Festival in Auch, France in 2009.

 Nathan joined Circa as a full time ensemble member in 2011 and has since entertained audiences nationally and internationally.
-Some highlights for Nathan so far has been creating and world premiering ‘S’ at Brisbane Festival and travelling around Australia on the National Roadworks Tour in 2012.
-He is excited for all the new adventures still to come.
+Some highlights for Nathan so far has been creating and world premiering “S” at Brisbane Festival and travelling around Australia on the CIRCA National Tour in 2012.

 Jessica Connell completed a Diploma in circus arts at the National Institute of Circus Arts (NICA) in Melbourne.
 Formerly a member of the Flying Fruit Fly Circus specializing in hula-hoops and aerials, Jessica spent five years performing around Australia in a variety of productions.
 She also contributed to A4’s first production, Downpour in 2009.